enchant97/web-portal/docs/developers/building-plugins.md

 - Provide custom placeable widgets
 - Widgets included with web-portal are actually a plugin called "core"

+## Important Notes
+- Web Portal plugins must be compatible with the Python version that it is based on, this is currently 3.10
+- Try to make use of asyncio in api async methods this will greatly improve performance
+- Try not to use extra pip packages
+- Don't override Web Portal internal functions, this will cause instability and may cause damage
+- Prefer DRY code, meaning reduce repetition.
+If it's in the plugin api don't re-invent
+- Ensure you always set the min, max app version requirements properly

 ## Using The API Module
 The API module is a python module that is contained in web-portal that gives plugin developers an easy and unified access to access web-portal.